wp-plugins/hits-ie6-pngfix/readme.txt

 == Changelog ==

-= 3.5 =
+= 3.5.1 =
 * Split the admin page from main php file to clean up code
 * Fixed 3rd argument of add_options_page call into wordpress
-* Checks if it should deliver .js and .css in secured fashion
+* Delivers css and js with protocol relative URLs
 * [Updated May 18, 2011]

 = 3.4 =